If you're switching to a new device

 Choose whether to use Siri.
 On some devices, you'll be asked to speak some phrases so that Siri can get to know your voice.

-Choose settings for app analytics and display resolution
+Choose settings for app analytics, True Tone, and home button

 Decide whether to share information with app developers.